M4s4k1-K/Black-Hat-Asia-Arsenal-2023/README.md

 python manage.py inspectdb
 ```
 ## Running the Application
-1. Set up the Neo4j database and the ATT&CK DB.
+1. Run the Neo4j database and the ATT&CK DB.
 2. Run the following command to start the development server.
 ```
 python manage.py runserver